dmbarbour/glas/docs/GlasNamespaces.md

             fby { "f" => "xy", "foo" => "z"}
         { "bar" => "xyo", "baro" => "z", "f" => "xy", "foo" => "z" }            # end

-Of course, a namespace evaluator could just as easily just maintain a list of translations without composing it.
-Composition into one 'flat' TLMap can potentially save a little space or time compared to iterating through a sequence of translations, but in practice the benefit is often negligible or negative.
+However, if it's only for performance, compacting TL maps will often prove to be a wasted effort because we end up applying a large TL map to just a few names, and we have better structure sharing with the list of TL.
+We only save when applying the translation very widely.
+So, this should be left as a heuristic decision.

-A TLMap can be simplified insofar as rewrite rules are redundant, e.g. when a rule with a longer prefix is implied by a rule with the next shorter prefix.
+Aside from composition, a TL map can be simplified where rewrite rules are redundant, e.g. when a rule with a longer prefix is implied by a rule with the next shorter prefix.
 For example, we don't need a rule `"xy" => "zy"` if the rule `"x" => "z"` exists.
 And we don't need the rule `"xy" => NULL` if `"x" => NULL` exists.

-### Alternative Designs
+### Scoped ASTs

-I could express translations as 'scoped' to definitions generated by a subprogram, instead of a stateful algebraic effect applying to the remaining continuation.
-This would leave it to

-This would hinder laziness, but it could be resolved by encouraging compilers to scope entire continuations.

- translations to be 'scoped' to expressions, not applying to the full remaining sequence.
+The only computation represented at the AST layer is scoping, which applies a sequence of translations to the AST node.
+Scoping is convenient when composing large AST fragments, and supports lazy evaluation.
+A localization lets us record a scope for future use in multi-stage programming.

+When constructing definitions, the stack of 'link' translations will essentially be applied as a scope to every introduced definition.
+The 'move' translation instead rewrites the defined symbols, thus aren't represented within the AST at all.

 ## Non-Deterministic Choice

-The procedural namespace supports non-deterministic choice via 'fork'.
-In context, this evaluates all choices, and may be implemented by cloning the computation.
-This is similar to a [transaction loop](GlasApps.md), but simplified because there is no mutable state shared between steps.
-Use of fork serves as a foundation for iterative procedural generation, flexible evaluation order, and lazy evaluation.
+We use non-deterministic choice as the basis for iteration, i.e. upon 'fork' we'll actually evaluate both options in separate iterations.
+To ensure a deterministic outcome, definitions from lower numbered forks have priority.
+However, evaluation order is flexible.
+It is sufficient to avoid creating a dependency cycle.

 ## Lazy Evaluation

-To support lazy evaluation, we must have robust metadata regarding which subcomputations are unnecessary.
-In this role, we'll primarily rely on 'move' translations.
-For example, while we're looking for the definition of 'foo', we can safely ignore the fork that adds a 'bar.\*' prefix to all newly defined names.

-*Note:* Aside from laziness based on definitions, the program model may support laziness at the data layer.
-This would mostly be limited to purely functional calculations.
+Independent of lazy 'thunks' to defer pure computations, we can lazily evaluate a namespace by deferring evaluation of forks that obviously won't define the names we need.
+This will be determined based on 'move' translations.

+## Source Abstraction

+To support notebook applications, the application must capture a reference to source so it can be edited from within the application.
+However, the source should be kept abstract to avoid influencing the compiled output.
+I currently propose a 'source' parameter that returns an abstract value that we'll be able to observe later through runtime reflection APIs.

+The runtime can decide whether this value is an abstract reference or directly records all relevant details.

 ## Modularity and Resources